ksator/VXLAN-EVPN/TRAINING/day-3/lab_guides/Inter_AS_option_A_lab.md

 ## Instructions

 load S-IRB configuration on the devices.
+Verify it works.

+Then:
+- in each IP VRF, we will create an EBGP session between local border leaves and the external router (or the border leaf of a remote data center), with the address family IPv4.
+  - leaf 1 <-> host 1
+  - leaf 2 <-> host 1
+- in each IP VRF, we will add an IBGP session between each local border leaf, with the address family IPv4.
+  - leaf 1 <-> leaf 2
-We will use one vlan tag for each IP VRF:
+- We will use one vlan tag for each IP VRF:
   - `tenant-blue` is an IP VRF.
 The vlan tag `1234` will be used for the IP VRF `tenant-blue`

 ### Devices configuration